Drugged Driving THC Fact Page – OUID Lawyer

 Active THC vs 11-Carboxy-THC.

-The Michigan Supreme Court (People v Feezel, 2010) ruled that the marihuana metabolite "11-carboxy-THC" (the substance that stays in your body for up to 28 days) was a ‘derivative’ of marijuana As a derivative, 11-carboxy-THC is not a Schedule 1 controlled substance.
+The Michigan Supreme Court (People v Feezel, 2010) ruled that the marijuana metabolite “11-carboxy-THC” (the substance that stays in your body for up to 28 days) was a ‘derivative’ of marijuana As a derivative, 11-carboxy-THC is not a Schedule 1 controlled substance.
 Thus, a person who only has the metabolite cannot be prosecuted for zero tolerance drugged driving.
-Although it is illegal to drive with active THC, it is not illegal to drive with the 11-carboxy-THC metabolite in Michigan.
-But be aware, we have heard that driving with the marijuana metabolite is still illegal in many states.
+Thus it not illegal to drive with 11-carboxy-THC metabolite in your body in Michigan.
+But be aware that driving with the marijuana metabolite is still illegal in many states.